 Hemp Oil Provides a Myriad of Health Benefits Without the High

-Unlike Tetrahydrocannbinol or THC (the cannabinoid that does cause a psychoactive effect or high), the properties of the cannabinoid CBD are not intended to cause psychoactive or intoxicating effects because, according to Dr. Ruan,
+Unlike Tetrahydrocannbinol or THC (the only cannabinoid that does cause a psychoactive effect or high), the properties of the cannabinoid CBD are not intended to cause psychoactive or intoxicating effects because, according to Dr. Ruan,

 “there isn’t a CBD receptor that induces certain neurotransmitters to have a psychoactive component.
 Technically you’re not going to have that psychoactive component because of the biochemistry of the (cannabidiol) chemical.”